kipmyk/vue-tutorials/README.md

 # Note

-	You can use the codes used Here anywhere you desir.
+	You can use the codes used Here anywhere you desire.

 # Author